Fate Condensed ©2020 Evil Hat Productions, LLC.

 Fate Core System and Fate Accelerated Edition © 2013 by Evil Hat Productions, LLC.
 Developed, authored, and edited by Leonard Balsera, Brian Engard, Jeremy Keller, Ryan Macklin, Mike Olson, Clark Valentine, Amanda Valentine, Fred Hicks, and Rob Donoghue.

 Fate Adversary Toolkit SRD © 2017 by Evil Hat Productions, LLC.
-Developed, authored, and edited by Brian Engard, Ed Turner, Joshua Yearsley, and Anna Meade.
+Developed, authored, and edited by Brian Engard, Lara Turner, Joshua Yearsley, and Anna Meade.

 Fate Condensed © 2020 by Evil Hat Productions, LLC.
-Developed and authored by PK Sullivan, Ed Turner, Leonard Balsera, Fred Hicks, Richard Bellingham, Robert Hanz, Ryan Macklin, and Sophie Lagacé.
+Developed and authored by PK Sullivan, Lara Turner, Leonard Balsera, Fred Hicks, Richard Bellingham, Robert Hanz, Ryan Macklin, and Sophie Lagacé.

-All content in this docment is considered open content.
+All content in this document is considered open content.